-An intellectual disability is not a mental illness, and should not be confused with conditions such as dyslexia or autism.
+An intellectual impairment is not a mental illness, and should not be confused with conditions such as dyslexia or autism.